-- 3. Run the backofficeofflinesynctool to upload the data to the back office. - 4.
+- Run the backofficeofflinesynctool to upload the data to the back office, or use the Upload synchronization history option in FlexNet Operations (see Uploading Synchronization History in the FlexNet Operations User Guide). - 4.
 Once the data has been successfully synchronized, process the acknowledgment on the server to update the synchronization date and delete the synchronized data.